Comfortable between -5°C and -18°C.

 RDS down with a filling power of 660 CUIN

 Completely water repellent fabric.
-Waterproof hood and shoulder inserts.
+Waterproof panels on the shoulders and hood.

 Zipped air vents that help to eliminate the heat generated by the body